lucky7xz/drako/README.md

 drako summon git@github.com:user/my_profile_collection.git
 ```

-Works with any git server (GitHub, GitLab, Gitea, Bitbucket, self-hosted).
-Pick and choose the files you need from your repo.
-Summoned profiles land in `~/.config/drako/inventory/`, ready to equip via the inventory (`i` key).
-Each profile is validated for safety (size limits, TOML format, profile structure) and requires your confirmation before copying.
-Private repos require SSH keys
+Works with any Git host (GitHub, GitLab, self-hosted).
+Summoned profiles land in your inventory, validated for syntax before copying.

-For git repos, profiles can declare `assets = ["path/or/dir", ...]` (relative), which drako copies into `~/.config/drako/` preserving paths, with a pre-copy plan shown and sensible size limits.
-This way you can copy over a handful of small files with their corresponding profile in one go.
+If a profile needs extra files (scripts, configs), declare it under `assets = [" relative path / or / dir",...]`. `drako` will offer to copy those files alongside the profile, keeping their paths intact.

 ## ⚠️ Safety First